litvakm/AbuseDetectionSystem_demo/README.md

 ## Project highlights
 ---
--	Creating a new novel dataset ADS-dataset that contain worldwide videos clips of abuse capture by surveillance cameras in the real-world scenes
+-	A new dataset that contains videos clips of elder abuse captured by surveillance cameras in the real-world scenes

--	Design and implemented ML pipeline for video raw data to generate features, data augmentation techniques, and resampled datasets for model training.
+-	ML pipeline for feature generation from the video raw data, data augmentation and resampling for model training.

--	Build and train a machine learning model[ADS] based on MobileNet-SSD architecture with 3D-CNN and two-stream method [RGB, OPT].
+-	A new supervised model based on MobileNet-SSD architecture with 3D-CNN and two-stream channels [RGB, OPT].
 Training and evaluation of the model using AWS-SageMaker and TensorFlow frameworks.
-Achieved 87% in F1-score on DCSASS Abuse Dataset and 84%  on ADS Dataset.
+Achieved 87% in F1-score on the DCSASS Abuse Dataset and 84%  on our (ADS) Dataset.

--	Combine all models to an overall system and deploying the system in the Streamlit web app that enables the user to get real-time notification alerts when an abuse event capture by the security camera.
+-	A system combining 3 deep NN-based models---for object detection, trajectory prediction, and frame classification---and deploying the system in the Streamlit web app that enables the user to get real-time notification alerts when an abuse event capture by the security camera.

 ## Introduction
----
-This project is defined as research(60%)\development(40%).

-- Research
-Build and train deep learning models(according to a standard ML approach) to automatically identify abuse event capture by security camera
+This project aims at building and training deep learning models to automatically identify abuse event captured by security cameras

-- Development
-Build prototype system ADS(Abuse detection system) for deploying models and test them in a real-time environment
+A prototype system elder Abuse Detection System (ADS) is developed and tested in a real-time environment

-### Our Main goal - provide an automated solution for detecting cases of abuse of the elderly.

 ## Data collection
 ---
 Data collection
-In order to train deep learning models, the first step is data collection We build data collection pipe and gather abuse video from the web we collect 842 video clips after the filtering process
+We build data collection script (crawler) gathering abuse video from the web Our dataset contains 842 video clips (after cleaning the irrelevant samples)

-We work according to a machine learning methodology
+The data collection was performed by the following steps:
 1. search abuse video links online
 2. download the links
 3. convert the video to AVI format with FBS=30sec
 4. cut the video into 5-sec clips
-5. manual extracting from each video 5sec clips [3,4 clips for each video]
+5. manually extract from each video 5 sec clips [3-4 clips for each video]
 6. create more videos by using 5 data argumentation techniques
-7. split the data to Train, Val, Test as shown in table2
+7. split the data to Train, Validation, and Test sets as shown in Table 2

-- Method and DB expleind -[method and DB expleind.pdf](https://github.com/1amitos1/AbuseDetectionSystem_demo/files/6423235/method.and.db.expleind.pdf)
+- Method and DB explained -[Method and DB explained.pdf](https://github.com/1amitos1/AbuseDetectionSystem_demo/files/6423235/method.and.db.expleind.pdf)

  <img src="https://user-images.githubusercontent.com/34807427/117050368-f15d1c00-ad1d-11eb-85eb-d21343f74e55.png" width="300" height="300">